Skip to content Skip to footer

 Layer 4: System (The Larger Pattern)

 Paytm isn’t unique.
 This is the defining pathology of Indian startup culture in the 2015-2023 era.
 FoodPanda followed the same arc.
-So did dozens of hyperlocal delivery startups, edtech companies, and social commerce platforms.
+So did dozens of hyperlocal delivery startups.
 The system rewards growth metrics over profitability metrics.
 VCs get exits based on revenue multiples, not profit multiples.
-Founders get celebrated for user numbers on magazine covers.
-Nobody runs a cover story on unit economics.

 The Pattern